 Although people don’t actually see this when they mine, what they are actually doing is solving really complex puzzles.
 These puzzles (or algorithms) are so difficult that no human could solve them.
 However, as Bitcoin has become so popular, people need to buy really expensive hardware to be able to solve the puzzle, meaning you can only mine if you have lots of money!

-Now that you have an understanding of why Verge coin started and how it compares to Bitcoin, let’s understand what it can be used for.
+Now that you have an understanding of why Verge coin started and how it compares to Bitcoin, let’s figure out what it can be used for.

-Firstly, think about how you would send fund to a family member living in a different country?
-You can go to your local bank, sign some forms and transfer the funds.
+Firstly, think about how you would send funds to a family member living in a different country?
+You can go to your local bank, sign some forms, and transfer the funds.
 However, this is normally really expensive and takes days to arrive.

 Instead, if you were to transfer funds using Verge coin, your transaction would reach your family member in just 30 seconds, costing less than a cent.
 You also wouldn’t need to drive to your local bank/Western Union branch and fill out lots of forms, as you can do it anonymously from your computer!

 In the real world, when you spend fiat currency using notes or coins, you don’t need to give anyone your name and address, nor do you need to show any identification.
 This is the same idea as Verge, however instead of using paper notes, you spend money virtually.

 Note: When I use the term “fiat currency”, it basically means real-world money like US Dollars or Euros.
 Verge (XVG) is not fiat money, it is a cryptocurrency.
 This means that no central bank can control it!